-In SAS, you can generate a set of random numbers that are uniformly distributed by using the RAND function in the DATA step or by using the RANDGEN subroutine in SAS/IML software.
-(These same functions also generate samples from other common distributions such as binomial and normal.)
+You can generate a set of random numbers in SAS that are uniformly distributed by using the RAND function in the DATA step or by using the RANDGEN subroutine in SAS/IML software.
+(These same functions also generate random numbers from other common distributions such as binomial and normal.)
 The syntax is simple.
 The following DATA step creates a data set that contains 10 random uniform numbers in the range [0,1]:

 data A; call streaminit(123); /* set random number seed */ do i = 1 to 10; u = rand("Uniform"); /* u ~ U[0,1] */ output; end; run;